kushalthaman/kushalthaman.github.io/_pages/about.md

 My main interests lie in understanding and building digitally intelligent machines that will be vastly beneficial to humanity.
 These days, I spend my time trying to do this by [making robots learn human preferences](https://openai.com/research/learning-from-human-preferences) (often using Deep RL or IL) and Learning Theory.

 In my spare time, I like to read natural history, moral philosophy and science fiction literature.
 I'm also into [photography](https://kushalthaman.tumblr.com/), going on outdoor adventures and playing squash and soccer.
-Here's a [list]() of my favourite things.
+Here's a bigger [list]() of things I enjoy.
 I currently don't write much on this blog, but I'm looking to change that.

 Feel free to send me an email at {kushal} at {stanford} dot {edu} if you'd like to chat about anything you think we'd both enjoy!